-Father Joe retired in August of 2000, leaving a revitalized church with a growing membership, and, for the first time in many years, enough money to cover expenses and then make sizeable donations to the needy in our community and the world.
+Father Joe retired in August of 2000, leaving a revitalized church with a growing membership, and, for the first time in many years, enough money to cover expenses and then make sizable donations to the needy in our community and the world.
 It’s a church which has been, and still is, undergoing a spiritual awakening.

 In November 2001, Christ Church welcomed the Rev. Elizabeth Haynes as our Rector.
 During Pastor Beth’s tenure, the parish expanded membership as well as programs for spiritual enrichment and community outreach.
 Enhancements to parish life included frequent parish dinners, picnics, newcomers’ receptions, square dances, craft sessions, and weekly coffee hour following services.

-s leadership, we also developed community outreach in several new areas.
+Under Pastor Beth’s leadership, we also developed community outreach in several new areas.
 These included Habitat for Humanity, Afghan Refugee fundraisers, Episcopal Outreach for the Church in Jerusalem and Sudan/Kajo Keji, Red Cross Bloodmobile drives, rummage and yard sales, Christmas cookie exchange and sale, children and youth Christmas gifts, Vacation Bible School with Stroudsburg Council of Churches, Pullen Free Health Clinic, ECW Annual Drive for the Diocese, and AA/NA Meetings.
 The church also continued its support for Pocono Area Transitional Housing (PATH).

 Christ Church also began major renovations and expansions to the building during Pastor Beth’s tenure.
-A committee was formed to oversee the renovation of the office wing which was completed December 2008.
-A fund raising campaign was initiated under the guidance of the professional fund raising firm of Kirby Smith, Inc. The initial campaign raised $280,000 in pledges.
+A committee was formed to oversee the renovation of the office wing, which was completed December 2008.
+A fundraising campaign was initiated under the guidance of the professional fund raising firm of Kirby Smith, Inc. The initial campaign raised $280,000 in pledges.
 At this stage, the late Dr. Henry Jordan challenged the parish to raise an additional $100,000, which he would match.
 Parishioners rose to the challenge and the additional funds made it possible to add the second floor to the office wing.
 The final renovations were completed in 2012.